Case Study

 How can we catalyze entrepreneurial progress to address climate challenges now?

-That spirit of collaboration extends to the way both organizations support the broader community.
-Through the EY Ripples corporate responsibility program, EY teams seek to make a larger, more positive difference by sharing skills and working with other organizations.
-In Desjardins, EY found a like-minded ally, equally keen to find new ways of addressing sustainability overall, and climate challenges specifically.
+That spirit extends to how EY and Desjardins support the broader community.
+Through the EY Ripples corporate responsibility program, teams across the firm seek to make a larger, more positive difference by sharing skills and working with other organizations.
+In Desjardins, EY found a like-minded ally, equally keen to find new ways of addressing sustainability overall, and the climate crisis specifically.

-Together, EY and Desjardins asked: how can we catalyze entrepreneurial progress to address climate challenges now?
+Together, EY and Desjardins asked: how can we catalyze entrepreneurial progress to address the climate crisis now?

 2